 Cover the carcass in a stockpot with enough cold water to cover it – about 16 cups.
 Bring to a boil and then reduce to a simmer, skimming off all the impurities that rise to the top.
 This will take about 30 minutes.

 Add in the rest of the ingredients and simmer, partially covered, about 2 hours.
-Keep the heat on LOW.
+Keep the heat on LOW – like not even really boiling, just “smiling” as the New York Times says.
 The point is to extract the flavor and collagen from the bones, not evaporate away all your yummy stock!
 When you’re done, strain the bones, let them cool and pick all the meat out and put it back into the stock.

 To turn your stock into turkey soup, add some sliced carrots and celery as well as fresh turkey meat.
 You can also add your choice of starches, including: rice, egg noodles, or even dumplings, if you feel like making them.
 LOL